 Ready to take your recording to the next level?
 Now you can!

-The Audio Masterclass Music Production and Sound Engineering Course - A 12-volume DVD-ROM set containing the entire course PLUS online access to enhancement learning content.
+The Audio Masterclass Music Production and Sound Engineering Course - A 32-gigabyte premium USB drive containing the entire course PLUS online access to enhancement learning content.

 - The challenge: To make recordings in your own home studio that are every bit as good as those you hear on CD, download, streaming, radio and TV.